jchitpin/thinkdeck/README.md

 2. Gently connect the HyperPixel to the Raspberry Pi 2x20 header.
 The display manufacturer Pimoroni recommends holding the display at the edges.
 3. Insert your microSD card into the Raspberry Pi and power the device.
 See below if this results in a black screen...

-### Installing HyperPixel drivers if the HyperPixel/Pi boots to a black screen
+### Installing HyperPixel drivers if the HyperPixel & Pi boots to a black screen

-1. I successfully got the display working with a legacy version of Raspberry OS (based on Bullseye dated 2023-05-03 rather than Bookworm).
+1. I successfully got the display working with a legacy version of Raspberry OS (based on Bullseye dated 2023-12-05 rather than Bookworm).
-2. Log into the Pi remotely or via the micro-HDMI connector (without the HyperPixel display installed).
-  * `$ ssh username@192.168.W.XYZ`
-  * `$ <passphrase>`
-3. Update the Pi via: `$ sudo apt update && sudo apt upgrade`
 4. Install the HyperPixel drivers and correct the touchscreen orientation by adding the following lines to the config file.
-(See: https://github.com/pimoroni/hyperpixel4/issues/177)
+(See: https://github.com/pimoroni/hyperpixel4/issues/177#issuecomment-1932650705)
-  * `$ sudo vim.tiny /boot/config.txt`
-  * `dtoverlay=vc4-kms-dpi-hyperpixel4`
-  * `dtparam=rotate=90,touchscreen-swapped-x-y,touchscreen-inverted-x`

 ## Cable testing and modifications

 I recommend testing whether all of your cables work before installing them into the the chassis.
 These include the micro HDMI to HDMI connector, the USB splitter, micro B panel connector, and USB C to USB A cable.
-Because the cables need to fit into the top chassis, it is recommended to (carefully!) strip the plastic wrapping to reduce cable bulkiness and the plastic surrounding the connectors.
+Because the cables need to fit into the top chassis, it is recommended to (carefully!) strip the outer plastic sheathing to reduce cable bulk.
 See the final assembly pictures for more details.

 ## Assembling the ThinkDeck chassis